Friday, July 18, 2008

 On the day of my visit, only the Extra was available from the shop.
 Judging from the best-before date, which is 3 years after the bottling date for all the Westvleteren beers (a mere formality, of course, since at least the 8 and 12 will improve for years beyond that if stored correctly), the beer had just been released from the warm room.
 There it is conditioned at 26 degrees Celcius for 10 days, according to Chuck Cook, one of the anointed few to get granted a visit behind the abbey walls.

-As can be seen from the picture, the monks recommend that their beer is served and stored somewhat cooler than that; to be kept at 12-18 degrees C and served at 12-16 degrees is their recommendation.
+As can be seen from the picture, the monks recommend that their beer be served and stored somewhat cooler than that; to be kept at 12-18 degrees C and served at 12-16 degrees is their recommendation.

 Served at correct temperature and in great condition are all the three beers in the café proper, where one quarter of the total production ends up.
-In addition to the beer, the café serves up lighter meals such as a hommelpaptaart - hop porridge tart- that actually does feature any hops in its recipe.
+In addition to the beer, the café serves up lighter meals such as a hommelpaptaart - hop porridge tart- that actually does not feature any hops in its recipe.
 Indirectly it certainly does, as it is made with the hoppy Poperings Hommelbier from local brewer Van Eecke.
 The ice cream, however, is made with Westvleteren Extra/ Westvleteren Blauw (the blue cap)/ Westvleteren 8- a dear child is known by many names.
 As always, for all you want to know about Abdij Sint-Sixtus and In de Vrede few web sites are as thorough as the one of the late John White.

 Though spacious, In de Vrede fills up quickly in summer; many of the tables may already have been reserved.
 Judging from my observations, the combination of quiet country roads and world-class beer is appearantly not a good recruiting ground for a Bob- the term for a designated driver in the Low Countries.